In this course, candidates are introduced to the theory and practice of teaching and learning with digital technologies.

-- Learning: Deep Learning, Constructionism, Production Pedagogies & Learning through Design & Making
+- Learning: ‘Deep Learning’, Production Pedagogy, Inquiry-Driven Learning and Learning through Design & Making processes.

-- New Literacy Studies: Multimodality and Multiliteracies and ‘Situated Learning’ (Sociocultural Contexts for Action)
+- New Literacy Studies: Multiliteracies and Situated Learning.

 - Equity & Access: Addressing ‘the Digital Divide’ and the ‘Participation Gap’ so as to bring innovative digital learning and design practices to all.